Deadline for international applicants: January 31, 2020

 |Program||Expected Length||Project and/or thesis||Course based|

-The Master of Sustainable Environmental Management program provides students with the skills to become successful environmental practitioners.
-In an intensive, one-year program, students engage in courses that include hands-on learning opportunities while developing project management skills by working in partnership with a public, private, research or non-profit partner.
+The Master of Sustainable Environmental Management (MSEM) program provides students with the skills to become successful environmental practitioners.
+In this intensive one-year program, students engage in courses that include hands-on learning opportunities while developing project management skills by working in partnership with a public, private, research or non-profit partner.
 The MSEM degree prepares graduates to evaluate sustainability challenges and develop solutions by measuring and understanding the way human and natural systems interact.
-Graduates from this program have found jobs in the public, private and non-profit sectors, highlighting the interdisciplinary nature of the degree program.

 Students are challenged to think outside the boundaries of traditional disciplinary programs to address environmental and sustainability challenges with regional, national, and international significance.
 These programs expose graduate students to a variety of unique environmental learning and research experiences, and help nurture students to become critical thinkers capable of addressing pressing challenges associated with environmental change and sustainability.